rjaros/kvision-examples/template-fullstack-ktor/README.md

 ## Gradle Tasks
 Whenever you want to produce a minified "production" version of your code pass in `-Pproduction=true` or `-Pprod=true` to your build command.
 ### Resource Processing
-* generatePotFile - Generates a `build/processedResources/frontend/main/i18n/messages.pot` translation template file.
+* generatePotFile - Generates a `src/frontendMain/resources/i18n/messages.pot` translation template file.
 ### Running
-* backendRun - Starts a ktor dev server on port 8080.
-Logs to `build/logs/ktor-8080.log`
+* backendRun - Starts a jooby dev server on port 8080
-* backendStop - Stops a ktor dev server.
 * frontendRun - Starts a webpack dev server on port 3000.
 Logs to `build/logs/webpack-dev-server.log`
 * frontendStop - Stops a webpack dev server.
 * run - Starts all configured servers.